Scales of Fees 2017-18 to 2021-22

 5,000,001 - 6,500,000

-Where a supplier is required to send a reminder to any authority, the supplier will charge the authority £40 for each reminder.
+Where the auditor is required to send a reminder to any authority, the auditor will charge the authority £40 for each reminder.

 Additional work and variations to the scale fees

-If an active authority fails either to submit its Annual Return to the supplier for review by 30 September or (if it is an exempt authority) to provide a certificate of exemption, the supplier will consider issuing a public interest report, the cost of which will be payable by the authority pertaining to the fee income band of that authority as in Table 1 (above).
+If an active authority fails either to submit its Annual Return to the supplier for review by 30 September or (if it is an exempt authority) to provide a certificate of exemption, the auditor will consider making a statutory recommendation and/or issuing a public interest report, the cost of which will be payable by the authority pertaining to the fee income band of that authority as in Table 1 (above).

 Extra fees may also be charged, subject to SAAA’s approval, in other circumstances, for example where auditors have to: